 - 1. Documentation of all follow-up visits including effect of treatment, adverse effects and results of all laboratory tests.
 The latest visit should be within 60 days of renewal; and - 2.
-Management plan for the year, including: - a.
-Medication suggested with dose, route and frequency - b.
-Plan for monitoring including frequency of visits and follow-up testing.
+Management plan for the year, including: - Medication suggested with dose, route and frequency - b.
+Plan for monitoring including frequency of visits and follow-up testing. - 3.
+Submit a NFL TUE Application via the NFL TUE Portal.